About Amateur Radio

 To obtain an Amateur Radio license or upgrade your current license class, you'll need to be aware of the material that will appear on the exam.
-The ARRL VEC Question Pools include all possible questions you might see on the exam.
-The Question Pools change every few years, so if you've put down the books for a while, you should get the latest questions.
+The National Conference of Volunteer Exam Coordinators (NCVEC) maintains the question pools for all license classes.
+The question pools change every few years.
+If you've put down the books for a while you'll need the latest questions.

 Exam Testing Sessions

 Once you feel you know the questions well enough and have passed sample tests, you're ready to take your exam.
-Both the ARRL and W5YI websites keep listings of testing sessions.
-Check these sites couple times a month as they are frequently updated.
+ARRL VEC is the most well-known FCC certified organization to administer Ham Radio exams and maintains an updated list of exam sessions.
+The NCVEC provides a complete list of certified organizations to administer exams.
+Check lists of exam sessions often as they are frequently updated.

 Once you've passed your exam and received your license, you're ready to become a WCARC member!
 Congratulations!